cran/tidyBdE/README.md

 **tidyBdE** is an API package that helps to retrieve data from [Banco de España](https://www.bde.es/webbe/en/estadisticas/recursos/descargas-completas.html).
-The data is provided as [tibble](https://tibble.tidyverse.org/) and the package tries to guess the format of every time-series (dates, characters and numbers).
+The data is returned as a [`tibble`](https://tibble.tidyverse.org/) and the package tries to guess the format of every time-series (dates, characters and numbers).

 ## Installation